agis85/multimodal_brain_synthesis/README.md

 # Multimodal Brain Synthesis

 This project performs multimodal MR brain synthesis using modality invariant latent representations.
-For details see our paper [Robust Multi-Modal MR Image Synthesis].
+For details see our papers [Multimodal MR Synthesis via Modality-Invariant Latent Representation] and [Robust Multi-Modal MR Image Synthesis].

 The main files in this project are: